 Therefore, I wrote this post in longhand and employed a trick I used in the recovery home.
 I had the women write in blue if they were sad.
 When they were angry, frustrated, or ready to tear their hair out, they’d write in red, and if envious, well, that’s green.

-Since I wasn’t sad, angry or envious, I simply wrote it in black.
+Since I wasn’t sad, angry, or envious, I wrote it in black.
 However, I’d encourage you to try writing in various colors.

 Even if it’s a nonfiction piece, it helps you get in touch with feelings you have about the topic.

 The other interesting thing about writing in longhand is language stays more authentic.
-You can have a Thesaurus next to you, but if you’re like most of us, you’ll look up one word, only to have a shiny moment and get lost in another, so it’s just easier to write in your most comfortable language and forget the similar words.
+You can have a Thesaurus next to you, but if you’re like most of us, you’ll look up one word, only to have a shiny moment and get lost in another.
+That’s distracting, so it’s just easier to write in your most comfortable language and forget the similar words.

 Ask Your Friends – They Know Your Voice

-Find your wordsmith friends and ask them to read your piece before you edit it, or if you want to edit, go ahead, but still let them read it, considering it a “first edited draft”.
+Find your wordsmith friends and ask them to read your piece before you edit it.
+Or, you can do an initial edit and send them that.

-They tell us that the noise in our car isn’t a rock stuck in the wheel well, it’s actually a major problem.
-Now, I can’t even tell you what that problem was, I just know it got fixed because I listened to my motorhead friend.
+One told me that the noise in my car isn’t a rock stuck in the wheel well, that it’s a significant problem.
+Now, I can’t even tell you what that problem was; I know it got fixed because I listened to my motor-head friend.

 When we ask friends to edit, remember that they are on their time, not ours.
 Just a word of caution.
-Unless you have given them a deadline to respond, don’t disown them when they haven’t responded in time (that’s your time, which may not be theirs), or decide that what you’ve written is drek and they are too kind to tell you.
+Unless you have given them a deadline to respond, don’t disown them when they haven’t replied in time (that’s your time, which may not be theirs).
+Also, don’t decide the post is drek, and your friends are too kind to tell you.

-Be Patient, Wait, and Be Grateful for the Edit
+Wait: Be Patient and Grateful for the Edit

 If they are good friends, they won’t be afraid to tell you that they got bored, that your plot thickened into a quagmire and they got stuck, or that your tenses didn’t match.
-It’s those “glaring faults” that can be avoided if you let someone else read your piece.
+It’s those “glaring faults” that someone else can see when they read it.

-They are telling you that you have a voice and they aren’t reading yours in the words.
-This is a person that knows how you talk and write and you might have been trying to sound like Twain or Shakespeare and we know those roles are filled.
+They are telling you that you have a voice and they aren’t reading yours in the words you’ve chosen.
+This person knows how you talk.
+What they’re telling you is that it doesn’t sound like you.

 When they tell you that you did a better job on another project, don’t throw out the baby with the bathwater.
-Ask them what worked in the first post, piece, or even book and try to adjust your second one.
+Ask them what worked in the first post, piece, or even book and try to apply their advice to the second.

 A Good Editor Nurtures Your Voice

-I’m fortunate to have Scott as my Maxwell Perkins.
+I’ve been fortunate; Scott was my Maxwell Perkins.
 But Perkins wasn’t just an editor.
 He nurtured talent, was courteous and encouraging, much like Scott Biddulph was with me, and I hope that I am with the writers at Two Drops of Ink now that I’m Editor-in-Chief.

 Two Drops of Ink: The Literary Home for Collaborative Writing